I don’t know about you, but I can’t seem to shake this election hangover.

 But it seems like a lot of people have chosen the hair of the dog method.
 Most talking heads – and cable news these days is apparently ALL talking heads (and not the good, David Byrne kind) – have spent the month dissecting what went wrong for Mitt Romney and what it means going forward for the Republican party.

 The simple diagnosis appears to be demographics.
 The electorate was younger and less white than the Romney campaign expected and that did them in.

 Which, really, anyone watching the entire election – from primaries through November – could see.
-The Republican party spent the entire spring trying to run as far and as fast to the right as they could, because those are the people who vote in Republican primaries, despite all polling showing the general electorate not buying it.
+The Republican party spent the entire spring trying to run as far and as fast to the right as they could, because those are the people that vote in Republican primaries, despite all polling showing the general electorate not buying it.

-It was part of the “epistemic closure” of the Republican Party, a term that means a closed circle of philosophy and views that refuses to let in any empirical evidence that refutes the bearer’s philosophy.
+It was part of the “epistemic closure” of the Republican party, a term that means a closed circle of philosophy and views that refuses to let in any empirical evidence that refutes the bearer’s philosophy.

 But I think, primarily, the reason the Republicans lost is because they treated the electorate like we were stupid.
 To believe much of what was coming out of the Romney campaign, you had to believe what they were telling you and not your own lying eyes.

 Not only that, Gov. Romney never once put forward any hard plans on how to close the deficit – except cutting PBS – but asked us to trust him, he had a secret plan.

 As a student of history, it reminded me much of Nixon’s “secret plan” to end the war in Vietnam.
 Now, to be fair, he did end the war…six years later.
 And I am not sure we could wait that long for Gov. Romney’s secret plans to kick in.